MarcAstner/CRAPy/PROGRESS_REPORT.md

 ## Progress: Wednesday 16 June, 2021

 #### Chris:
+- had some personal things to take care of so i took the day off from the project

 #### Gabriel:
 - as the sensors had not yet arrived, I started working on the report